renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## forkMode

 You probably have no need for this option - it is an experimental setting for the Renovate hosted GitHub App.
-However, if this is set to true then Renovate will clone the repository before working on the clone and creating Pull Requests on the parent (GitHub only).
+However, if this is set to `true` then Renovate will fork the repository into the personal space of the person owning the Personal Access Token.

 ## forkToken